jackyko1991/Spec-Driven-Development/README.md

 **Responsibilities:**
 - Analyze the existing codebase (if any) to establish a baseline.
 - Generate or update foundational rule files (e.g., in an `.ai-rules/` directory).
-- Document the product vision, technology stack, folder structure, and project-level architectural rules.
-This now includes establishing conventions for unit testing and a unified development sandbox.
+- Document the product vision, technology stack, folder structure, and project-level architectural rules, including conventions for unit testing and a unified development sandbox.

 **Artifacts:**
 - `.ai-rules/product.md`: Describes the product's purpose, features, and target audience.